cscart/docs/en/upgrade/importing_a_store.rst

 .. important::

     The **Store Import** add-on comes by default with CS-Cart/Multi-Vendor 4.3.1 and 4.3.2.
-If you'd like to import your data to a later version of CS-Cart, please get the free Store Import add-on from the CS-Cart Marketplace.
+If you'd like to import your data to a later version of CS-Cart, please `get the free Store Import add-on from the CS-Cart Marketplace <http://marketplace.cs-cart.com/add-ons/store-import.html>`_.

 2.1.
 In your Administration panel, go to **Add-ons → Manage add-ons** and click the **+** button at the top right.